Biotechnologist

 The world-class research infrastructure at Worcester Polytechnic Institute provides an exceptional foundation for their PhD degree in biology and biotechnology.
 This interdisciplinary degree will train students to perform hypothesis-driven research under the close mentorship of outstanding faculty.
 Research currently being conducted at this campus includes cancer biology, brain plasticity, immunology, and pollinator decline.
 Students will also gain professional skills such as grant writing, ethics, design, and presentations.

-At the end of the second year of study, students must complete a qualifying exam.
+Students must complete a qualifying exam at the end of the second year of study.
 After passing this exam, students will prepare and complete a written thesis and oral defense.
 To be considered for admission, students must have already completed a master’s degree and submit three letters of recommendation, a statement of purpose, and official college transcripts.

 • Location: Worcester, MA